Join The Telos Community

 How We Do It

-Tailored coaching, sharing best practices, and creating an engaged peer community for young adult collaboration and connection—we help your parish develop sustainable young adult ministry.
+A one-year repeatable cycle of tailored coaching, sharing best practices, and engaging in a peer community—we help your parish develop sustainable young adult ministry.

 We come to you with our Telos Workshop.
 Through rich reflection and conversation, this workshop helps parishes identify how they can uniquely connect with young adults.

-STEP 2: Apply to become a Telos parish.
+Apply to become a Telos parish in the spring.

 Ready to dig in?
 Our one year process will help your parish gain a new perspective on young adult ministry.
 This perspective will help your community meet the real needs of your young adults.